iobis/manual/vocabulary.md

 The P01 collection is found [here](http://vocab.nerc.ac.uk/collection/P01/current/) and can be [searched through the NERC vocabulary server](https://vocab.nerc.ac.uk/search_nvs/P01/).

-You may notice when searching for measurement types related to an occurrence that specific taxonomic codes are available to you, e.g., abundance of Notommata.
-For OBIS, **all P01 codes should be generalized** - i.e. **do not** select species-specific codes.
-Instead only choose codes for “biological entities specified elsewhere” when the measurement is related to an occurrence record.

 There are several ways of searching for a P01 code, but we highly recommend using the [SeaDataNet P01 Facet Search](https://vocab.seadatanet.org/p01-facet-search).
 You may notice when searching for measurement types related to an occurrence that specific taxonomic options are available to you, e.g., abundance of Notommata.
 For OBIS, **all P01 codes should be generalized** - i.e. do not select species-specific codes.
 Instead, only choose codes for “biological entities specified elsewhere”!
 This is due to the Darwin Core Archive structure - taxonomic identification is already specified in the Occurrence table, but measurements are recorded in the ExtendedMeasurementOrFact table.

 When you are comfortable and understand P01 codes, you can also use the [BODC Vocabulary Builder](https://www.bodc.ac.uk/resources/vocabularies/vocabulary_builder/) or simply search for terms directly on the [NERC Vocabulary Server](http://vocab.nerc.ac.uk/search_nvs/).